eduard93/docx/article_en.md

 <xml>TEST</xml>
 ```

-In XSLT (file `footer.xsl`) we will create footer with text from xml tag (some namespaces are omitted, here is the [full list](https://github.com/intersystems-ru/Converter/blob/master/Converter/Footer.cls.xml#L327)):
+In XSLT (file `footer.xsl`) we will create a footer with text from xml tag (some namespaces are omitted, here is the [full list](https://github.com/intersystems-ru/Converter/blob/master/Converter/Footer.cls.xml#L327)):
 ```xml
 <xsl:stylesheet
   xmlns:xsl="http://www.w3.org/1999/XSL/Transform"